juliocamarero/liferay-docs/develop/new-articles/recycle-bin/03-implementing-the-undo-functionality.markdown

             SessionMessages.KEY_SUFFIX_HIDE_DEFAULT_SUCCESS_MESSAGE);
     }

+In the data object there should be at least:
+- An array of with the primary key(s) or your entity(s) moved to the recycle bin.
+The name of this object must end in "Id" (SongIds, ArticleIds, ... etc)
+- cmd.
+The action executed (it could be "remove" or "move")
+- deleteEntryClassName.
+An array with the class name(s) of the entity(s) deleted.
+This is used to generate a more detailed success message.
+- deleteEntryTitle.
+An array with the title(s) of the entity(s) deleted.
+This is used to generate a more detailed success message.

 It gathers the elements needed to distinguish the entry instances to restore.
 For the Jukebox song elements, the song's class name, title, and IDs are included.